The great escape - The Philadelphia Sunday Sun

 Throughout the first three games of the season, Hurts has been seemingly on the periphery of events due to inconsistent play in the first three weeks of the season.
 But against Washington, Hurts completed 25-of-37 passes for 319 yards and two touchdown passes, both to Brown.

-“I thought it was one of his best-played games this year,” Sirianni said.
+“I thought it was one of his best played games this year,” Sirianni said.
 “I thought he was clutch.
-You can override anything that goes on with a quarterback when he makes the plays when the [plays] are needed and I thought that’s what [Hurts] did today.
+You can override anything that goes on with a quarterback when he makes the plays when the play are needed and I thought that’s what [Hurts] did today.
 We needed a completion on that third and forever and he got a completion.
 We needed a touchdown, and he got the touchdown.”

-Brown, who caught nine passes for 175 yards and two touchdowns, said Hurts played with a little fire today.
+Brown, who caught nine passes for 175 yard and two touchdowns, said Hurts played with a little fire today.

 Hurts said winning games like this helps to bring the team and gives them confidence to know how to react when the team is in tight ball games like Sunday’s win over Washington.